Looking for some awesome hikes in Lauterbrunnen, Switzerland?

-Add another hour or two onto the total time of this hike in Lauterbrunnen if you choose to walk down from First to Grindelwald.
+Add another hour or two to the total time of this Lauterbrunnen hike if you choose to walk down from First to Grindelwald.
 The alternative is to catch the gondola, which costs 30 CHF.

 Contributed By: Wendy Werneth – The Nomadic Vegan.

-Last but not least on this list of must-do hikes in Switzerland is the Gimmelwald to Mürren hike via The North Face.
+Last but not least on this list of must-do hikes is the Gimmelwald to Mürren hike via The North Face.

 However, if you aren’t accustomed to hiking at high altitudes (like me), you will find yourself getting tired sooner than you would on hikes at home.
 Luckily, there isn’t a lot of elevation gain.